What is Orthodontics?

 - Kilborn Dental, Ottawa

 Traditional braces, made of either metal or ceramic, have been used for a long time to straighten teeth.
-In recent years, advances in orthodontic treatment have resulted in braces that should be low-profile, more comfortable and easier to care for.
+In recent years, advances in orthodontic treatment have resulted in braces that can be low-profile, more comfortable and easier to care for.